HarryDulaney/intro-to-java-programming/README.md

 # INTRODUCTION TO JAVA PROGRAMMING 10TH EDITION  <br> _Exercise Solutions_
-### This repo contains solutions to the end-of-chapter exercise’s from <a href="https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312">Y. Daniel Liang’s Intro to Java Programming (10th Edition)</a>
+### This repo contains my solutions to the end-of-chapter exercise’s from <a href="https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312">Y. Daniel Liang’s Intro to Java Programming (10th Edition)</a>
+### I've included links below to all the freely accessible compainion material and quick links to navigate through my solutions by chapter.
+### If you would like to contribute, please see: <a href="#contribute">Ways to Contribute</a>
+____
 #### - About the 10th Edition -
 _"Daniel Liang teaches concepts of problem-solving and object-oriented programming using a fundamentals-first approach .
 Beginning programmers learn critical problem-solving techniques then move on to grasp the key concepts of